Today's Articles

 *Geoffrey Holder was born on this date in 1930.
 He was a Black Trinidadian American actor, voice actor, dancer, choreographer, singer, director, and painter.

 Born in Port of Spain, Trinidad, Geoffrey Lamont Holder was one of four children to parents of Bajan and Trinidadian descent.
 He was educated at Tranquility School and Queen's Royal College in Port of Spain.
-He made his performance debut at the age of seven in his brother Boscoe Holder's dance company.
-After seeing him perform in St. Thomas, Virgin Islands the choreographer Agnes de Mille invited Holder to work with her in New York.
+At seven, he made his performance debut in his brother Boscoe Holder's dance company.
+After seeing him perform in St. Thomas, Virgin Islands, the choreographer Agnes de Mille invited Holder to work with her in New York.

 Holder married Carmen de Lavallade in 1955.
 They spent their lives in New York City and had one son, Léo.
 They were the subject of a 2004 film, Carmen & Geoffrey.
 His elder brother Boscoe was a renowned dancer, choreographer, and artist.
 His nephew was Christian Holder (Boscoe's son), who has also won acclaim as a dancer, choreographer, and entertainer.

 Holder was a prolific painter (patrons of his art included Lena Horne and William F. Buckley, Jr.).
-Also, a painter, he won a Guggenheim Fellowship in fine arts in 1956.
+In 1956, he won a Guggenheim Fellowship in fine arts.
 A book of his photography, Adam, was published by Viking Press in 1986.

 In the 1982 film Annie, Holder played the role of Punjab.
 He was in the 1992 film Boomerang with Eddie Murphy.
 He was also the voice of Ray in Bear in the Big Blue House and provided narration for Tim Burton's version of Charlie and the Chocolate Factory.
 He reprised his role as the 7 Up Spokesman in the 2011 season finale of The Celebrity Apprentice, where he appeared as himself in a commercial for "7 Up Retro" for Marlee Matlin's team.
 A multifaceted performer and creator, Geoffrey Holder died in Manhattan of complications from pneumonia on October 5, 2014, aged 84.